kelanaRahsia/WAF-using-Deep-Learning/README.md

 In conclusion, there are 2 webpage here first the demo webpage and second is the WAF dashboard.
 The WAF dashboard display all the activity of the demo webpage.

 <h2>REMAINDER:</h2>
-**You may encounter some error when you run this code, because of my CUDA version is not same with yours.**
+**You may encounter some errors when you run this code because of my CUDA version is not same with yours.**